openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 ### Install OpenFaaS

-Install OpenFaaS on the cluster.
-Choose either the [Community Edition (CE)](https://docs.openfaas.com/deployment/kubernetes/) which is intended for development or proof of concepts.
+There are two options to choose from when installing OpenFaaS on the cluster.

+The [Community Edition (CE)](https://docs.openfaas.com/deployment/kubernetes/) which is intended for development or proof of concepts.

 For production and commercial use you should deploy [OpenFaaS Standard or OpenFaaS for Enterprises](https://docs.openfaas.com/deployment/pro/).